harness/developer-hub/release-notes/platform.md

 ## March 2024

-### Version 1.29.xx<!--  March 18, 2024 -->
+### Version 1.29.6<!--  March 18, 2024 -->

 #### Fixed issues

-- Upgrade attempts from Harness Helm Chart 0.13.4 to 0.14.0 or 0.14.1 resulted in change-data-capture pod failures, likely due to image update requirements not addressed in the values file.
+- Upgrade attempts from Harness Helm Chart 0.13.4 to 0.14.0 or 0.14.1 resulted in change-data-capture pod failures.
 We have resolved the initialization issue with the change-data-capture pod, which stemmed from the fileLogging parameters.
 (PL-47993)

 - In the old Git sync flow, the system failed to fetch connector details because the `branch` and `yamlGitRef` attributes were not included in the query process after the method was changed to utilize scope uniqueId and identifier.
 We have updated the system to account for the `branch` and `yamlGitRef` parameters, ensuring connector details now load correctly.
 (PL-47942, ZD-58953, ZD-59089)